×

 We asked people if there is a lot of crime.
 They answered:

 "Sanremo, generally enjoys a relatively low crime rate, especially when compared to larger cities.
 Like any other place, it does experience some crime, but it is predominantly minor offenses such as petty theft or minor property crimes.
 Violent crime is quite rare, making it a safe place for both residents and tourists.
 The local police force is efficient and maintains a strong presence, contributing to the overall safety of the city.
-However, as with any travel destination, it is always recommended for visitors to take standard precautions to protect their personal belongings," wrote a member in Sanremo.
+However, as with any travel destination, it is always recommended for visitors to take standard precautions to protect their personal belongings," said one expat who made the move to Sanremo.

 Is there a lot of diversity?
 Are people in Sanremo accepting of differences?

 "Sanremo, like many Italian cities, is predominantly Italian, but it does have a certain level of cultural diversity due to tourism and immigration.
 The city is known for its welcoming atmosphere and warm hospitality.
 While the level of acceptance can vary from person to person, generally, the people of Sanremo are known to be open-minded and accepting of differences.
 They are used to interacting with tourists from all over the world, especially during the famous Sanremo Music Festival, which contributes to a more cosmopolitan outlook.
-However, it's important to note that experiences can differ based on individual interactions and circumstances," remarked one expat who made the move to Sanremo.
+However, it's important to note that experiences can differ based on individual interactions and circumstances," said one expat in Sanremo.

 Connect